Talking To Louis Hiatt From The Aberdyfi Players

-This time of year we would normally be looking forward to welcoming guests ready for the annual outing to the village pantomime coupled with excitement and anticipation as to what surprises the Aberdyfi Players would have in store for us.
+This time of year, we would normally be excited to welcome guests ready for the annual outing to the village pantomime, coupled with excitement and anticipation as to what surprises the Aberdyfi Players would have in store for us.

 How do you all feel about missing this year’s pantomime performance?

-All in all it takes around 10 months from concept to final performance of each pantomime so it has been a long time doing nothing at all panto related.
-I have been home for the majority of the time due to Covid, working where I can as I run a cleaning company and providing fire cover as I am the Watch Manager of both Aberdyfi and Tywyn Fire Stations.
+All in all, it takes around ten months from concept to final performance of each pantomime so it has been a long time doing nothing at all panto related.
+I have been home for the majority of the time due to Covid, working where I can (as I run a cleaning company) and providing fire cover as I am the Watch Manager of both Aberdyfi and Tywyn Fire Stations.

 What have you missed most about not doing the pantomime this year?

 I have missed seeing the hard work and how the panto evolves through rehearsals over the year.
 It's a strange and fun experience to read through a script and transform that character or scene into a real life production.